FedRAMP/docs/README.md

 ### Building

 Building the site has two main steps:

 1. Generate the enriched Markdown files from the FRMR JSON files.
 2. Build the static site using the enriched Markdown files.

 #### Generating the enriched markdown files
-1. First we generate the Markdown files from the FRMR JSON files using the `tools/scripts/FRMR-to-markdown.ts` script.
+1. First we generate the Markdown files from the FRMR JSON files using the `tools/scripts/FRMR-to-markdown.ts` script or via `bun run site`.
 This script will read the FRMR JSON files in the `data` directory and generate markdown files in the `docs` directory.
+If you are editing various things, you can also run `bun run watch` to build the markdown after every change to JSON or the template.

 2. Next we can preview the static site by running `zensical serve`.
 This will build the site and start a local web server.
 3. Once you have confirmed the site looks correct, you can build the static site by running `zensical build`.